-Through the Older American's Act (OAA), the purpose of the senior center is to facilitate the social, emotional and physical well-being of Tennessee adults age 60 and over as part of a comprehensive and coordinated system of community-based services and activities.
+As per the Older American's Act (OAA), the purpose of the senior center is to facilitate the social, emotional and physical well-being of Tennessee adults age 60 and over as part of a comprehensive and coordinated system of community-based services and activities.
 Senior centers provide access to community resources that maintain independence and wellness.
-The Upper Cumberland AAAD contracts with 20 senior centers throughout the 14 counties of the Upper Cumberland.
-Some of the services available through local senior centers are: resource information, health promotion, physical fitness, recreational activities, educational activities, telephone reassurance and Evidence-Based programs.
+The Upper Cumberland AAAD contracts with 18 senior centers throughout the 14 counties of the Upper Cumberland.
+Some of the services available through local senior centers are: resource information, health promotion, physical fitness. recreational activities, educational activities, telephone reassurance and Evidence-Based programs.
 Senior Centers provide programs which ensure the health and well-being of seniors and promote quality of life.
 Programs and services are encouraged to meet the needs of multiple generations of seniors.

-An example of the stimulating and fun activities offered at local senior centers includes the annual Senior Brain Games competition.
-Three Middle Tennessee senior center teams competed in the trivia-based, semi-final Senior Brain Games competition on September 18, 2015, at the Cookeville Senior Center to determine who would advance to the state championship game in Morristown, Tennessee on October 9.
-The Smith County Whipper Snappers members Greta Kirby, Zary Shealy, and Jane McCall represented the Upper Cumberland region as they went head-to-head in competition against two other Middle Tennessee teams.
-The Ashland City Acers took home the win at the semi-final competition and represented Middle Tennessee at the Senior Brain Games state championship competition.
+An example of the fun and stimulating activities offered at local senior centers includes the annual Senior Brain Games competition.
+On August 12, 2016, seven teams from local senior centers competed to advance to the regional competition in Nashville.
+The Fentress County Senior Center's team, known as the Fentress Fossils, won the local competition.
+Fentress Fossils team members Caren Wheeley, Rene Germann and David Madewell competed against teams from the Greater Nashville and South Central region of Tennessee on September 23, 2016.
 Sponsored by the Tennessee Commission on Aging and Disability, in partnership with the Upper Cumberland Area Agency on Aging and Disability, the Senior Brain Games competition is designed to help keep seniors mentally active, provide an opportunity for social interaction, and get some healthy competition going among senior communities throughout the state.